PIX11 finds potentially dangerous bacteria in bathroom hand dryers citywide

 NEW YORK — Are hand dryers in public restrooms blowing bacteria back on your freshly washed hands as you’re drying them?

-PIX11 collected samples from a variety of restrooms in the city and working with a nationally recognized lab, put them to the test.
+PIX11 collected samples from a variety of restrooms in the city and, working with a nationally recognized lab, put them to the test.

-When we walk into a public bathroom, we’ve become accustomed to the sight of a hand dryer.

-But take a closer look and what you’ll likely see filth, dirt and dust.
-What you won’t see, potentially dangerous bacteria.
+Take a closer look at that hand dryer in the bathroom and you’ll likely see filth, dirt and dust.
+What you won’t see is potentially dangerous bacteria.

 “If you wash your hands then dry your hands, you’ll want to wash your hands again,” said Vincent Iuzzolino, microbiology laboratory director of EMSL Analytical Services.

 Proponents of hand dryers say they’re energy efficient, cost effective and environmentally friendly as an alternative to paper towel waste.
-But here’s the concern, dryers don’t just blow air out, they siphon in air.
+But the concern lies in the fact that dryers don’t just blow air out, they siphon in air.

 With bathrooms being generally dirty places, that air contains pathogens, microbes left behind from people’s skin or people flushing lidless toilets.
-The dryers then suck the germs in and spews them out again onto freshly washed hands.
+The dryers then suck the germs in and spew them out again onto freshly washed hands.

-There have been several recent studies that found dryers are trapping bacteria present inside restrooms and blowing them onto hands.
+There have been several recent studies that found dryers are trapping bacteria from restrooms and blowing them onto hands.

 PIX11 did its own test, collecting grime from 10 dryers in bathrooms at major locations around the city.
-We chose the locations at random, such as popular locations like transit hubs, parks, restaurants and stores.
+The locations were chosen at random and included popular locations like transit hubs, parks, restaurants and stores.

-“If there are currents, that bacteria can become airborne, if it lands in a place where there are nutrients and moisture, those bacterial cells can start to divide and then multiply," Iuzzolino said.
-"Even if you start out with just a few bacterial cells, over time in the appropriate conditions, you’ll have actually lots of growth.
-When that bacteria gets in the air, of course it can land on the dryers themselves and then when the dryers are turned on it’s a very powerful blower and then it would blow air into the environment."
+“If there are currents, that bacteria can become airborne.
+If it lands in a place where there are nutrients and moisture, those bacterial cells can start to divide and then multiply," Iuzzolino said.

+"Even if you start out with just a few bacterial cells, over time, in the appropriate conditions, you’ll have actually lots of growth.
+When that bacteria gets in the air, of course, it can land on the dryers themselves and then when the dryers are turned on, it’s a very powerful blower and then it would blow air into the environment."

-We collected the samples following the testing protocol of EMSL, based in Cinnamonson, N.J.
-Once the lab received our swab samples they diluted them in sterile water and then they plated them on this type of media so the bacteria can grow on and the microbiologists can study.
+PIX11 collected the samples, following the testing protocol of EMSL, based in Cinnamonson, N.J.

+Once the lab received those swab samples, they diluted them in sterile water then they plated them on a type of media so the bacteria can grow on and the microbiologists can study it.

-“These are the one to one million dilutions and you can see there’s quite a variety of organisms growing on there,” said Iuzzolino as he showed us a plate.
-“We’re then able to run through our identification system and basically it’s a mass speck that identifies the bacteria through profile and compares it to the library so the identification process is very, very precise.
-Most people in the healthcare industry microbiologists would be concerned about those results.
+“You can see there’s quite a variety of organisms growing on there,” Iuzzolino said, showing us the plate.
+“We’re then able to run through our identification system and, basically, it’s a mass speck that identifies the bacteria through profile and compares it to the library so the identification process is very, very precise.
+Most people in the healthcare industry, microbiologists, would be concerned about those results.
 We had some that were in the millions.”

-As in millions of bacteria.
+As in, millions of bacteria.

-“We found we found klebsiella, we found enterobacter we found enterococcus faecalis,” said Iuzzolino.
-“We identified quite a few different organisms of course particularly in the places where you had high levels of bacteria these are generally found widely distributed in the environment but also its part of our intestinal tract,”
+“We found klebsiella.
+We found enterobacter.
+We found enterococcus faecalis,” Iuzzolino said.

+“We identified quite a few different organisms, of course, particularly in the places where you had high levels of bacteria.
+These are generally found widely distributed in the environment but also it's part of our intestinal tract."

-The dirtiest were the following, a World Dryer machine inside a bathroom in Central Park, the Xlerator in a busy Union Square grocery store, the Dyson Airblade model in a popular Times Square restaurant and one in a women’s restroom at the Oculus.
+The dirtiest hand dryers tested were: a World Dryer machine inside a bathroom in Central Park; the Xlerator in a busy Union Square grocery store; the Dyson Airblade model in a popular Times Square restaurant and one in a women’s restroom at the Oculus.
 They all tested for a large number of bacterial colonies.

 Central Park released the following statement: